Titanic International Society: Founding

 The Titanic International Society began in 1989 to perpetuate the memory of Titanic.
 Initially called Titanic International, the newly-formed organization had 50 members in its first year.
-Among its founding members were Robert M. DiSogra, Michael Findlay, and Charles A. Haas, all of whom later served as Society presidents.
+Among its founding members were Dr. Robert M. DiSogra, Michael Findlay, and Charles A. Haas, all of whom later served as Society presidents.
 The group desired to promote greater knowledge of the circumstances surrounding the ill-fated White Star Liner's disastrous maiden voyage and the people who sailed aboard her.
 Haas and another founding member, John P. Eaton, had co-authored Titanic: Triumph and Tragedy in 1986.
 Titanic International's inaugural meeting took place on Saturday, April 15, 1989, at the Philadelphia Maritime Museum (now the Independence Seaport Museum), with Titanic survivor Louise Kink Pope as guest of honor.

 1990s

 In 1991, Louise Pope again attended the Society's convention in Rochelle Park, New Jersey, which included her visit to the old Pier 54 in Manhattan, where Carpathia had docked with the Titanic survivors.
 She also participated in that convention's "Dream of Freedom" ceremony at Ellis Island, where the Society presented the Ellis Island National Museum of Immigration with a plaque in memory of the immigrants traveling to America in Third Class on the Titanic, who died at sea when Titanic foundered.
 The plaque remembered those, "...who never made it to safety and were lost at sea".

 Other Titanic survivors attending Society conventions were Edith Haisman, Eleanor Ileen Johnson, Millvina Dean, Michel Navratil, Marjorie Newell Robb, and Frank Philip Aks.
 Morro Castle survivors Agnes Prince Margolis, Ruth Prince Coleman, and Dolly McTigue, and Andrea Doria survivor Jerome Reinert were honored guests at the 1991 and 1992 conventions, respectively.